-Kale, Spinach, Broccoli, Banana, Passion Fruit, Mango, Whey Protein (MILK), Chlorella, Spirulina
+Kale, Spinach, Broccoli, Banana, Passion Fruit, Mango, Pea Protein, Chlorella, Spirulina

 Good for STRENGTH

-- Chlorella and hemp are both a complete protein source, containing all nine essential amino acids.
+- Chlorella is a complete protein source, containing all nine essential amino acids.

 - The lowly banana helps to restock muscle glycogen levels and stops muscle breakdown, as well as being a source of potassium, an electrolyte necessary for muscular contraction.